Sam-Armstrong/pdf-word-count/README.md

 ## Release Notes

-### 1.0.0
+### Pre-Release v0.0.1

-Initial release of pdf-word-count, a lightweight extension for VS Code and Cursor that displays the word count of PDF documents in the status bar.
+Initial release of pdf-word-count, a lightweight extension that displays the word count of PDF documents in the status bar.
+Only deployed to the VS Code Marketplace in this initial pre-release.